chihina/othello-game-python/README.md

 ### How to choice CPU mode
 - Weak: This CPU hit piece based on random number
-- Little strong: This CPU hit piece base on random number and *rule *rule: hit coorner cell prior to other pieces
+- Little strong: This CPU hit piece base on random number and *rule* *rule*: hit coorner cell prior to other pieces
 - strong: This CPU hit piece based on static evaluation value of cell